Xiahou Lingnü: Incident at Gaoping Tombs

 After Cao Shuang's death, Xiahou Lingnü cut her nose in response to her family's request to sever ties with the disgraced Cao clan.
 Aghast at her actions, they said, "Our life in this world is like a particle of light dust on a blade of weak grass.
 Why torment yourself to this extent?
 Besides, your husband’s family is completely exterminated.
 What purpose does it serve for you to persevere in your chastity?".

 Insulting her family's cowardly act, Lingnu replied:"I have heard that a person of worth does not renounce his principles because of changes in fortune, nor a righteous person change his mind with a view to preservation or destruction.
 While the Cao flourished, I was bent on keeping my chastity.
 Now that they have declined and perished, can I bear to renounce them?
 Even animals do not act this way; how can I?"
-When Sima Yi heard of Lingnu's heroic action, he praised her loyalty and allowed her to adopt a son, relative to Cao Shuang, to continue the Cao lineage.
+When Sima Yi heard of Lingnu's heroic action, he praised her loyalty and allowed her to adopt a son related to Cao Shuang, so that she could continue the Cao lineage.
 The coup d'état increased the Sima family's influence and paved the way for the eventual replacement of the Cao Wei regime by the Sima family's Jin dynasty in 266.

+A poem was written in her honor in Romance of the Three KingdomsWhat is a man to be mindful of?

+A grain of dust on a blade of grass;